Sleep Apnea

 – Steven Olmos –

-Obstructive sleep apnea (OSA) is a serious, potentially life threatening sleep disorder.
+Obstructive Sleep Apnea (OSA) is a serious, potentially life threatening sleep disorder.
 It owes its name to the Greek word ‘ apnea’ meaning ‘want of breath’.
 Patients with OSA have an increased risk of heart attack, stroke and high blood pressure and often display excessive daytime sleepiness that can result in serious accidents.

-OSA is usually defined by interruptions in airflow of at least 10 sec (apnea) or by a decrease in airflow of at least 10 sec (hypopnea) associated with either an arousal (the brain briefly arouses people in order for them to resume breathing) or a blood oxygen desaturation.
+To further explain, OSA is usually defined by interruptions in airflow of at least 10 sec (apnea) or by a decrease in airflow of at least 10 sec (hypopnea) associated with either an arousal (the brain briefly arouses people in order for them to resume breathing) or a blood oxygen desaturation.

 Patients with OSA can die.

-Advantages of Oral Appliances:
+Advantages of Oral Appliances

 Drawbacks to OSA appliances: